• Welcome

 September News

 Sssh...don't tell the kids, but summer break is almost over!
 Whether your child is a returning Bedwell student or is coming to our school for the first time, starting the school year can be an enormous source of stress-for the whole family!
 Fortunately, most back-to-school butterflies can be eased by planning ahead and getting back into a school-night routine a few weeks before school begins.
-Here are a few tips to make the summer to school transition and the whole year run smoother.
+In addition to becoming readjusted to wearing a mask for an extended period of time, here are a few tips to make the summer to school transition and the whole year run smoother.

 1. Get the whole family back on an early-to-bed schedule before school starts.
 Elementary school age kids do best with 9 1/2-11 hours of sleep a night.
 By keeping an eye on the calendar and moving bedtime a bit earlier every night, kids should be back on their school year sleeping schedule by the start of school.
 Getting enough sleep will make morning routines much easier!